github4ak/github4ak.github.io/index.md

 ---
 ### Flipkart
-Software Development Intern | Bangalore, India | Jul 2016 - Jul 2019
+Software Development Intern | Bangalore, India | Jul - Dec 2015
 <br><br>
 • Developed an android application to streamline the functionalities in a hub system, as a part of the MHT-TBH(Mother-hub and Transportation) team in Logistics with inputs and guidance from the Last mile and Hub-system team.